uphold/docs/_transparency.md

 * the entity initiating the transaction
 * the entity receiving the value being moved
 * a collection of value stored on the network from which the value for current transaction is derived
-* all relevant exchange data associated with the transaction, including the quoted exchange rates, Bitreserve's commission, etc.
+* all relevant exchange data associated with the transaction, including the quoted exchange rates, Uphold's commission, etc.

 <aside class="notice">
 Transactions relating to the flow of value into and out of the network may contain additional information correlating and making reference to external systems which can be independently queried to verify the veracity of the transaction recorded in our system.